 Most families don't discover this process until weeks or months have already passed.
 By then, deadlines may have expired and options are limited.
 The sooner you act, the more we can do.

-Miss one deadline and the case can be thrown out of court — permanently.
-We monitor every date so nothing slips through the cracks.
+Miss one deadline and the grievance can be thrown out of court — permanently.
+Our deadline calculator tracks every filing window so your family never misses one.

 Forms go missing.
 Staff say they can't help.
-We've seen every trick — and we know exactly how to counter each one with a documented paper trail.
+We've seen every trick — and we give you the tools to document each one and the guidance to escalate through every level.

 Our team includes formerly incarcerated individuals and former BOP staff.
 We know how this system works from the inside — and we use that knowledge for your family.